-What is strong customer authentication (SCA) under PSD2?
+What is Strong Customer Authentication (SCA) under PSD2?

 There's been an explosion of people in the UK using mobile devices to access financial services and make payments in the last few years.
 This feeds into a wider trend that has also seen the use of cash fall dramatically, with debit card payments eclipsing cash transactions for the first time in 2017.

-Modern card transactions are already covered by something of an equivalent to SCA through the Chip and Pin mechanism, but this has yet to extend to online payments.
+Modern card transactions are already covered by something equivalent to SCA through the Chip and Pin mechanism, but this has yet to extend to online payments.

 There has also been a growth in digital banks like Monzo, which don't have any physical branches and instead run exclusively online.
 Approximately one in ten in the UK are estimated to have an account with a digital-only bank, with a quarter of the population projected to have one by 2023.

-Don't we already have this in place?
+Don't we already have MFA for banking in place?

 MFA, currently, exists in the form of 3D Secure (3DS), used mainly for credit card transactions, but is only deployed in cases where there's an obvious risk of fraud.
 When making online purchases, for instance, a second action window may open and ask for further details.
 This can often be frustrating when in-browser and while browsing on a mobile device due to poor configuration.
 A revised version allows for biometrics (fingerprint or face), which is more amenable to phone users.